-I am honored and grateful to have been nominated by my colleagues to represent the College of Applied and Natural Sciences for the University Senate Chair Award.
+For the third year in a row, I have been nominated by my colleagues to represent the College of Applied and Natural Sciences for the University Senate Chair Award.
 I have a genuine desire to prepare students for the next phase of their lives, to answer scientific questions, solve operational problems, and to give my time and effort to the university and community.
-Thank you for this opportunity.
+Thank you for the opportunity to be the first ever South Campus winner of this award since it began in 1977.